rust-lang-ua/rustcamp/0_vocabulary/README.md

 > ❗️ To meet the first deadline, please open a Pull Request by Sunday of  the first week and include answers to at least one question in it.

-Read through 📚 [Rust Book] and become familiar with basic 📚 [Rust] concepts, syntax, memory model, type and module systems.
+Read through 📚 [Rust Book]⏱0.25h and become familiar with basic 📚 [Rust]⏱0.25h concepts, syntax, memory model, type and module systems.

-Polish your familiarity by completing 📚 [Rust By Example] and 📰 [rustlings].
+Polish your familiarity by completing 📚 [Rust By Example]⏱0.25h and 📰 [rustlings]⏱0.25h.

-Read through 📚 [Cargo Book] and become familiar with 📰 [Cargo] and its workspaces.
+Read through 📚 [Cargo Book]⏱0.25h and become familiar with 📰 [Cargo]⏱0.25h and its workspaces.

 The table below maps Rust concepts to their closest analogue elsewhere, so you can anchor new ideas to what you already know.
 Treat these as starting points, not equivalences - the "closest analogue" column is often where the differences matter most.